ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

   LVM configuration is done by `setup_picluster.yml` Ansible's playbook and the variables used in the configuration can be found in `vars/dedicated_disks/local_storage.yml`: `storage_volumegroups`, `storage_volumes`, `storage_filesystems` and `storage_mounts` variables.
 The default configuration assings all available space in sda3 to a new logical volume formatted with ext4 and mounted as `/storage`

 {{site.data.alerts.end}}

+{{site.data.alerts.important}}: **About TLS Certificates configuration**

+Default configuration, assumes the use of Letscrypt TLS certificates and IONOS DNS for DNS01 challenge.

+As an alternative, a custom CA can be created and use it to sign all certificates:
+The following changes need to be done:

+- Modify Ansible variable `enable_letsencrypt` to false in `/ansible/picluster.yml` file
+- Modify Kubernetes applications `ingress.tlsIssuer` (`/argocd/system/<app>/values.yaml`) to `ca` instead of `letsencrypt`.

+{{site.data.alerts.end}}

 ## Installing the nodes